Card Operations & Usage

 ClientView aims to process complete applications promptly.
 Timeframes depend on how quickly documents are verified and AusCheck completes background checks.

-View More
+View more

 What exactly counts as 'operational need' for a blue MSIC?

-Operational need (blue MSIC) ' You (or your employee) must need unescorted entry to a maritime security zone at least once every 12 months for work or business.
+Operational need (blue MSIC): you, or your employee, must need unescorted entry to a maritime security zone at least once every 12 months for work or business.
 A simple site visit or tourist trip does not qualify.

-View More
+View more

 Operational need is defined in r.
-6.07F(1)
+6.07F(1).

 Details

-• ClientView's requires a company letter that spells out the role, tasks and zone(s) where unescorted access is required, and the issuing officer must confirm that need before printing the card?
+• ClientView requires a company letter that sets out the role, tasks and the zone or zones where unescorted access is required.

 What documents prove operational need for an MSIC?